HildoBijl/stepwise/packages/exercise-definition/README.md

 `ExerciseReport` is the generic report type. `SoloExerciseReport` and `GroupExerciseReport` provide mode-specific defaults that specialized exercise packages may refine.
 For example, input exercises can represent a group report as a map containing a separate grading report for each user.

 The reducer model is not restricted to solo use.
 An exercise can supply reducers for other execution modes.
 The built-in group mode uses `processGroupActions`, which processes a collection of user-attributed actions together.
-The mode registry and mode-specific history types keep this structure extendable if more modes are introduced later.
+The mode registry and mode-specific history types keep this structure extendable if more modes are introduced later. `ensureExerciseMode(value)` validates external mode values, while `throwUnsupportedExerciseMode(mode)` provides the failure branch for exhaustive mode switches.

 An exercise must support at least one mode at runtime.
 It may support solo mode, group mode, or both.